-As it can be seen from the figure 5, HSM will basically be in communication with server.
+As it can be seen from the Figure 5, basically HSM will be in communication with server.
 Server will send a packet which cover request and data.
-HSM will process the packet and will return answer.
+HSM will process the packet and will return an answer.
 The answer will change according to request.